Skip to main content

 VSB - Technical University of Ostrava recognises labor rights, including freedom of association and collective bargaining for all employees, including women and international staff.
 According to the Collective Agreement, Article 3.

-2. The TUCC also recognizes the authorized representative of the employer as the only partner in the collective negotiation of the CA for the future period.
+partner in the collective negotiation of the collective agreement for the future period.